ted-ncg/labs/05-spring-mvc-rest.md

 1. Set its ID to the `accountId` (the ID that came in from the `@PathVariable`)

-1. Set the `balance` to a hard-coded amount
+1. Deposit 13 to the account via the `.deposit()` method

 1. Return this new account object

 ## D. Try it Out

-1. Run the `CanteenApplication` from within IntelliJ IDEA by doing this:
+1. Run the `CanteenApplication` from within IntelliJ IDEA:

    * Right click on the `CanteenApplication` file and then select "Run..."